js-cookie/js-cookie/README.md

     expires: 365

 Define lifetime of the cookie.
 Value can be a `Number` (which will be interpreted as days from time of creation) or a `Date` object.
-If omitted, the cookie is a session cookie.
+If omitted, the cookie becomes a session cookie.

     path: '/'

+Define the path where the cookie is valid. *By default the path of the cookie is the path of the page where the cookie was created (standard browser behavior).* If you want to make it available for instance across the entire domain use `path: '/'`.
 Default: path of page where the cookie was created.

-Define the path where cookie is valid. *By default the path of the cookie is the path of the page where the cookie was created (standard browser behavior).* If you want to make it available for instance across the entire domain use `path: '/'`.

     domain: 'example.com'

+Define the domain where the cookie is valid.
 Default: domain of page where the cookie was created.

     secure: true

+If true, the cookie transmission requires a secure protocol (https).
 Default: `false`.
-If true, the cookie transmission requires a secure protocol (https).

     raw: true

-Default: `false`.

 By default the cookie is encoded/decoded when creating/reading, using `encodeURIComponent`/`decodeURIComponent`.
 Turn off by setting `raw: true`.
+Default: `false`.

 ## Changelog